threefoldfoundation/info_sdk/src/develop/code/kubernetes/code_kubernetes.md

 cluster_secret = 'supersecret'

 # At this point in time we have two sizes of virtual machines for Kubernetes clusters.
-# size 1 = 1 logical core and 2GB of memory.
+# Size 1 = 1 logical core and 2GB of memory.
-# size 2 = 2 logical cores and 4GB of memory.
+# Size 2 = 2 logical cores and 4GB of memory.
 size = 1

 # Set in the example network deployment - please replace with your personal network name.